heldheld/CloseOnMove/README.md

 ## What does it do?

-Are you like me? - Accidentally opening your inventory mid-battle, or panicking and forgetting how to close the chest GUI when you hear the hissing of a Creeper?
+Are you like me? - Accidentally opening your inventory mid-battle, or panicking and forgetting how to close a chest when you hear the hissing of a Creeper?
 Then this mod is great for you!

 Use W, A, S, D or Space to quickly close in-game GUI's such as the inventory, creative menu, chests, advancements screen etc.